zhangdaren/miniprogram-to-uniapp/README.md

 ## LICENSE

-This repo is released under the [MIT](http://opensource.org/licenses/MIT).
+This repo is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).